Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

-If you want to use pre-workout as a pick-me-up, then that’s certainly an option.
+If you want to use pre-workout as a pick-me-up, that’s certainly an option.

 Other possible ingredients to include in a pre-workout are:

-If you’re on the fence about what is the best pre workout option for you, then you should consider talking to a health professional or nutritionist.
+Almost everyone can take pre-workout, except for young children, caffeine-sensitive people, and pregnant women.
+If you’re on the fence about the best pre-workout powder option for you, you should consider talking to a health professional or nutritionist.